 David got back home.
 He was watching poorly made network TV shows but not paying attention at all.

 The anticipation he built, the time he spent lining up and the money he could afford all came together and got him five minutes of a game he kept losing at.
 Something about this was not adding up.

-From there on David decided video games were something he can't have.
+From there on David decided video games were something he cannot have.

-If he can't have it, he wouldn't want it.
+If he cannot have it, he would not want it.